 CTE CREDENTIALS

 Credential Required.
-All CTE personnel employed in an approved CTE program or in a Local CTE Director role, except substitute teachers, teacher aides and paraprofessionals, must have a current Colorado CTE credential for the applicable program area.
+All CTE personnel employed in an approved CTE program or in a Local CTE Director role, except substitute teachers, teacher aides and paraprofessionals, must have a current Colorado CTE credential, teaching license or endorsement for the applicable program area.
 CTE credentials are issued by the Colorado Department of Education (CDE).

 Application.
 Each applicant for a Colorado CTE credential must submit a completed application, supporting materials and any required fees to CDE.

 Criteria for Credential.
-Each applicant for an initial Colorado CTE credential shall have obtained any regulatory license or certificate required for a specific CTE program, and shall meet the requirements for specific education and experience set forth in the criteria adopted by the Board- designated Oversight Committee for each type of occupational credential.
+Each applicant for an initial Colorado CTE credential shall have obtained any regulatory license or certificate required for a specific CTE program or be participating in an alternative licensure program or apprenticeship, and shall meet the requirements for specific education and experience set forth in the criteria adopted by the Board- designated Oversight Committee or State Board designee for each type of occupational credential.
 Applicants meeting the requirements shall be issued a standard credential effective from the date of application receipt.

 Degrees.
 All accepted degrees must be from an institution accredited by a regional accrediting association.

+Where a degree is not specifically required, content knowledge validation will occur through other means such as industry recognized credentials as outlined in the credential criteria.

 Occupational Experience.
 Appropriate criteria on occupational experience will be established and continuously updated by the Board designated Oversight Committee.

 Out-of-State Secondary Teacher.
-A person with a CTE endorsement from another state may have that endorsement area recognized in Colorado.
+A person with a CTE endorsement, teaching license or authorization from another state may have that endorsement area recognized in Colorado.
 Otherwise, a person coming to Colorado to teach secondary education shall meet the same specific credentialing criteria as a new teacher.

 Issuance of Credentials.
-All secondary credentials will be issued through CDE. and will be based on the criteria and Rules and Regulations set forth by the Board-designated Oversight Committee.
+All secondary credentials will be issued through CDE. and will be based on the criteria and Rules and Regulations set forth by the Board-designated Oversight Committee or State Board designee.

 5.5.1 Initial Credential: An Initial credential is issued to coincide with the instructor/administrator’s current license dates.
-Initial credential applications received by CDE before October 31, if approved, are honored by CCCS as effective retroactive to July 1 of that year.
-Applications received after October 31, if approved, will be effective from the date of receipt and be in effect for the remainder of the instructor/administrator’s license period.
+Initial credential applications received by CDE during a given fiscal year, if approved, are honored by CCCS as effective retroactive to July 1 of that same fiscal year.
 For applications not deemed Initial, but deemed professional, CDE will issue a credential effective on the date of receipt of the application.
 The Initial credential is non-renewable.
-Upon completion of designated requirements, a request for a professional credential may be submitted before October 31 and, if approved, will be recognized by CCCS as effective retroactive to July 1.
-Requests made after October 31 will be effective on the date of receipt and will be valid for the instructor/administrator’s license period.
+Upon completion of designated requirements, a request for a professional credential may be submitted and, if approved, will be recognized by CCCS as effective retroactive to July 1 of the fiscal year in which it was awarded.
 Renewal of Credential.
-Appropriate criteria on renewing a credential will be established and continuously updated by the Board designated Oversight Committee.
+Appropriate criteria on renewing a credential will be established and continuously updated by the Board designated Oversight Committee or State Board designee.
 Fifteen hours participation in seminars or workshops equals one semester hour credit.
 Requests to renew a credential made after the credential has expired will be effective on the date of receipt of the application and will be valid for the period the instructor/administrator’s license is valid.